sdondley/ClimateChangeChat/fast_as_fuck_perl_language_server_and_completion.md

     * out just a few weeks
 * Author: "b_scan"
     * Like the other two perl LSes, written by coder who uses vscode, not neovim
+    * Thanks b_scan!
+Good work!
 * [Read what the author says about it](https://www.reddit.com/r/perl/comments/suamcf/introducing_the_perl_navigator_a_language_server/)
-    * main motivation is to get something that works on Windows easily
+    * main motivation is to get something that is more portable

 ### How does PN compare with the other language servers?
 * Takes a little more lua code to get working with neovim than other language servers